 Tier 5 (Two Year Youth Mobility Visa – previously known as Working Holiday Visa)

-Make the most of your time in the UK with a Working Holiday Visa, entitling you to work for one year with plenty of time to travel in the other.
+Make the most of your time in the UK with a Youth Mobility Visa, entitling you to work for up to two years in a job of your choice.

-These can only be arranged by an employer in the UK, where you are entitled to live and work in the UK for a maximum of 5 years.
+These can only be arranged by an employer or licensed sponsor in the UK, where you are entitled to live and work in the UK for a maximum of 5 years.

 Tier 1 Visa (Exceptional Talent, Entrepreneur and Investor Visas)